 Are Indictments Coming?

-Much has been made of the possibility of indictments being handed down during the current presidential campaign.
-It is important to point out that such indictments–which have not been handed down and may never be handed down–would not, by themselves, be evidence of any wrongdoing.
+There is a possibility of indictments being handed down during the current presidential campaign.
+It is important to point out that such indictments would not, by themselves, be evidence of any wrongdoing.
 This is because the burden of proof that a crime has been committed always remains with prosecutors.

 Looming indictments, or the possibility of them, are usually reason enough for an individual or a business to retain legal counsel.
 Defendants who have the means to do so would be foolish not to take this step.
 But taking this action does not–and must not–compromise or undo anyone’s presumption of innocence.